 Stay in the right-hand part of the lane.
 This way you can also avoid problems caused by doors opening, drivers getting out of vehicles or people stepping out from between vehicles.

 Vehicles entering a motorway from an on-ramp may have trouble seeing a motorcycle.
 The headlight on a motorcycle isn’t very visible at an angle.

 Don’t assume that a driver on an on-ramp can see you.
 Change lanes or make space to let the driver in.

 Don’t ride next to other vehicles if you don’t have to.
 A vehicle in the next lane could move into your lane at any time without warning.
 Vehicles in the next lane can also block your escape if you run into danger in your own lane.

-Speed up or drop back until you find a place that is clear on both sides.
+Move ahead or drop back until you find a place that’s clear on both sides.

 If you’re in a line of stopped or moving traffic, stay in line and move with the rest of the traffic.